FYSETC/FYSETC-SPIDER/README.md

 #### b.Enter DFU mode

 1. First power off the board
-2. Then close BT0 to 3.3V pin (You can find them in the middle area of the board)  with a jumper
+2. Place jumper on BT0 to 3.3V pin (You can find them in the middle area of the board)
 3. Connect USB cable to the board and your computer
 4. Power up the board